ypid/ansible-opsi/docs/computers.rst

 Most system firmware settings don’t give you control over disabling the build in microphone independently from the audio subsystem.

+System firmware for which this has been verified to work:

+* HP ProBook 6560b

-Without hardware modifications, there seems to be no easy fix for that.
+Without hardware modifications, there seems to be no easy and reliable fix for that.

 I/O MMU virtualization